chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 * Select a PAKEScheme supported by the client and server, as normal.
 * Include the `pake` extension in its ServerHello, containing a PAKEShare value with the selected PAKEScheme and corresponding `pake_message`.
-To generate the `pake_message` for this `PAKEShare` value, the server should select a value uniformly at random from the set of possible values of the PAKE algorithm shares.
+To generate the `pake_message` for this `PAKEShare` value, the server selects a value uniformly at random from the set of possible values of the PAKE algorithm shares.
 For example, for SPAKE2+, this would be a random point on the elliptic curve group.
 * Perform the rest of the protocol as normal.